 Condition: Low frequency noise from the hearby permitted leisure facility shall not be audible at the façade of nearby noise sensitive premises.

-Reason: In order to minimise the impact of any low frequency noise from music which will affect the amenity of local residents.
+Reason: In order to minimise the impact of any low frequency noise from the leisure use which will affect the amenity of local residents.